-7 P D McIntosh and J R F Barringer, Landcare Research New Zealand Limited: 1993 Classification of Land for Horticulture, Forestry and Urban Use in Invercargill City
+&lt;sup>6 P D McIntosh and J R F Barringer, Landcare Research New Zealand Limited: 1993 Classification of Land for Horticulture, Forestry and Urban Use in Invercargill City

-- 2. Subdivision, land use change and development can adversely affect the District's soil resource. - 3.
-Some land uses and land management practices can reduce the health, life-supporting capacity and productive value of soil, and lead to soil loss from erosion, which can cause increased sedimentation of waterways and coastal water. - 4.
-Mineral extraction and earthworks activities, while important to the economic well-being of Invercargill, may give rise to adverse environmental effects. - 5.
-Use of on-site waste water disposal systems within rural areas of Invercargill can give rise to adverse environmental effects on water, soil, amenity and public health, particularly where ground conditions are unsuitable or waste water systems are inadequately maintained.
+- SOIL-14 Mineral extraction and earthworks activities, while important to the economic wellbeing of Invercargill, may give rise to adverse environmental effects. - Use of on-site waste water disposal systems within rural areas of Invercargill can give rise to adverse environmental effects on water, soil, amenity and public health, particularly where ground conditions are unsuitable or waste water systems are inadequately maintained.

-- Objective 1: Invercargill's soils are managed sustainably. - Objective 2: The extraction of Invercargill's mineral resources is managed in such a way as to avoid, remedy or mitigate adverse environmental effects. - Objective 3: Earthworks in Invercargill are carried out in such a way as to avoid, remedy or mitigate adverse environmental effects. - Objective 4: On-site waste water disposal systems are designed, sited, operated and maintained in such a way as to avoid adverse environmental and public health effects.
+- SOIL-01 Invercargill's soils are managed sustainably. - SOIL-02 The extraction of Invercargill's mineral resources is managed in such a way as to avoid, remedy or mitigate adverse environmental effects. - SOIL-03 Earthworks in Invercargill are carried out in such a way as to avoid, remedy or mitigate adverse environmental effects. - SOIL-04 On-site waste water disposal systems are designed, sited, operated and maintained in such a way as to avoid adverse environmental and public health effects.

+SOIL-P1 Soil:

-- Policy 1 Soil: Promote sustainable soil and land use development and management practices, particularly those that: - (A) Maintain or improve soil properties. - (B) Minimise soil loss from erosion or earthworks. - (C) Minimise soil compaction and nutrient loss. - (D) Reduce soil disturbance. - (E) Maintain or improve water quality. - (F) Maintain or improve indigenous biodiversity.
+Promote sustainable soil and land use development and management practices, particularly those that:

+- 1. Maintain or improve soil properties - 2.
+Minimise soil loss from erosion or earthworks - 3.
+Minimise soil compaction and nutrient loss - 4.
+Reduce soil disturbance - 5.
+Maintain or improve water quality - 6.
+Maintain or improve indigenous biodiversity.

-Explanation: The soil resource is the basis of much of the region's economic activity and wealth and for day to day production of food.
+The soil resource is the basis of much of the region's economic activity and wealth and for day to day production of food.
 Promotion of the sustainable use of Invercargill's soils will help ensure the soil resource is working to its full potential and provide the desirable range of productive uses.